Before You Start: Decide How to Segment Your Users

 Public networks can be searched for and joined by anyone.

-If you want users to be able to self-select your new network during registration (such as employer or departmental networks) or from their user profile, you should choose the public option.
+If you want users to be able to self-select your network during registration (such as employer or departmental networks) or from their user profile, you should choose the public option.